 There are two very short reflection papers you will write for this course.
-These papers will demonstrate how well you can apply two course concepts: racism and intersectionality.
-The first reflection paper will address how intersectionality shapes access to social institutions.
-The second reflection paper will address how the concept of racism is explored in a popular Hollywood film.
+These papers will demonstrate how well you can apply concepts from this course.
+I will provide instructions for these short reflection papers later in the semester.

 Attendance Policy, Participation, Readings, Extra-credit Quizzes